-Activity Yes No Comments My pain has been controlled today I have done some deep breathing and circulation exercises today I have practised my deep tummy activation and stage one exercise I have practised my stage two exercises I have been sitting in the chair today I have walked a short distance on the ward/home today I have been eating and drinking well today I know when I am going home - already home / today / tomorrow / next day (please circle) I have arranged transport to go home YES / NO Please use this space to note any concerns you have about today or for any questions you may have.
+Activity Yes No Comments

+My pain has been controlled today

+I have done some deep breathing and circulation exercises today

+I have practised my deep tummy activation and Stage One exercises

+I have practised my Stage Two exercises

+I have been sitting in the chair today

+I have walked a short distance on the ward/ home today

+I have been eating and drinking well today

+I know when I am going home - already home / today / tomorrow / next day (please circle)

+I have arranged transport to go home YES / NO

+Please use this space to note any concerns you have about today or for any questions you may have.

-Day three (third day after your operation)
+Day 3 (third day after your operation - if applicable)

-Activity Yes No Comments My pain has been controlled today I have done some deep breathing and circulation exercises today I have practised my deep tummy activation and stage one exercise I have practised my stage two exercises I have been sitting in the chair today I have walked a short distance on the ward/home today I have been eating and drinking well today I know when I am going home - already home / today / tomorrow / next day (please circle) I have arranged transport to go home YES / NO Please use this space to note any concerns you have about today or for any questions you may have.
+Activity Yes No Comments

+My pain has been controlled today

+I have done some deep breathing and circulation exercises today

+I have practised my deep tummy activation and Stage One exercises

+I have practised my Stage Two exercises

+I have been sitting in the chair today

+I have walked a short distance on the ward today

+I have been eating and drinking well today

+I know when I am going home - today/tomorrow/next day (please circle)

+I have arranged transport to go home YES / NO

+Please use this space to note any concerns you have about today or for any questions you may have.